Z0eDu/3400-group6/lab1/README.md

 <iframe src="https://drive.google.com/file/d/0B1r9QYTd8YNrcDJ1dDNBdV81cWs/preview" width="640" height="480"></iframe>

-Finally, we attached the LED leads to the osciliscope to see what the PWM signal looked like.
+Finally, we attached the LED leads to the oscilloscope to see what the PWM signal looked like.
 As we rotated the potentiometer, the duty cycle of the square wave changed:

 <iframe src="https://drive.google.com/file/d/0B1r9QYTd8YNrTHhhUzBoUzY1aWM/preview" width="640" height="480"></iframe>